Published in January 2024

 What we do with your information

-The council is a public service provider under the Northern Ireland Ombudsman’s Jurisdiction (Public Services Ombudsman Act (Northern Ireland) 2016 (the 2016 Act) and values your involvement in seeking continuous service improvement.
+The Council’s lawful basis for processing personal data for this purpose is for the performance a task carried out in the public interest or in the exercise of official authority.
+The Council is a public service provider under the Northern Ireland Ombudsman’s Jurisdiction (Public Services Ombudsman Act (Northern Ireland) 2016 (the 2016 Act) and values your involvement in seeking continuous service improvement.
 We use your feedback, whether positive or negative to monitor and improve our service for the benefit of all our customers.

 Sharing your information with others

-Your personal data will not be shared or disclosed to any other organisation without your consent, unless the law permits or places an obligation on the council to do so.
+Your personal data will not be disclosed to any other organisation without your consent unless the law permits or places an obligation on the Council to do so.

 How long we hold your information for